 Conflict of interest management on school property procurements

-All conflicts of interests must be managed during a school property procurement to ensure there is no perceived or actual bias in favour of a supplier, staff member or consultant involved in the procurement.
+All conflicts of interests must be identified and managed during a school property procurement activity to ensure there is no perceived or actual undue bias for or against a supplier, staff member or consultant involved in the procurement.

 - How to manage conflicts of interest